versx/WhMgr/README.md

     },
     // Needed if you want to use the address lookup DTS "gmapsKey": "",
+    // Minimum despawn time in minutes a Pokemon must have in order to send the alarm (default: 5 minutes) "despawnTimeMinimumMinutes": 5,
     // Log webhook payloads to a file for debugging "debug": false,
     // Only show logs with higher or equal priority levels (Trace, Debug, Info, Warning, Error, Fatal, None)